br-automation-com/mappView-User/README.md

 <a name="Requirements"></a>
 ## Requirements
-* Automation Studio 4.5
+* Automation Studio 4.10
-* mappView 5.7.1
+* mappView 5.17
-* Automation Runtime D4.52
+* Automation Runtime D4.91

 Recommended task class is #8 with a 10ms cycle time.

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 0.8
+#### Version 2.0
-- Add destroy user list to free up memory
-- Code cleanup
+- First release with new user controls